Fixed Effect Estimation of Large T Panel Data Models: EXTENSIONS

 \paragraph*{Example (iv)} An important case is the normal linear model with interactive effects or factor structure, $y_{it} = x_{it}'\delta + \alpha_{i}'\gamma_{t} + \varepsilon_{it},$ $\varepsilon_{it} \mid x^t_i, \alpha, \gamma, \beta \sim \mathcal{N}(0,\sigma^2),$ where

-Here, $d_{\alpha} = d_{\gamma}$ is the number of interactive effects. \cite{bai2009panel} showed that this model does not suffer from the incidental parameter problem when the covariates are strictly exogenous and the semiparametric model is correctly specified.
-However, he found that the FE least squares estimator has an asymptotic bias structure of the form $B/T+D/N$ under conditional heteroskedasticity and derived the expressions for $B$ and $D$ that can be used for analytic bias correction. \cite{MoonWeidner2017} showed that the FE least squares estimator of $\delta$ suffers from a \cite{Nickell81} type incidental parameter bias when the covariates are predetermined, even when the model is correctly specified.
-We refer to \cite{bai2016econometric} for a recent review on this model.
+Here, $d_{\alpha} = d_{\gamma}$ is the number of interactive effects. \citet*{bai2009panel} showed that this model does not suffer from the incidental parameter problem when the covariates are strictly exogenous and the semiparametric model is correctly specified.
+However, he found that the FE least squares estimator has an asymptotic bias structure of the form $B/T+D/N$ under conditional heteroskedasticity and derived the expressions for $B$ and $D$ that can be used for analytic bias correction. \citet*{MoonWeidner2017} showed that the FE least squares estimator of $\delta$ suffers from a \citet*{Nickell81} type incidental parameter bias when the covariates are predetermined, even when the model is correctly specified.
+We refer to \citet*{bai2016econometric} for a recent review, and to \citet*{Pesaran2006} and \citet*{ChudikPesaran2015} for alternative estimation methods of factor models.

 \paragraph*{Example (v)} Another example is a nonlinear single index factor model where